Behold, the $400 red pineapple

 Zoom out: The Rubyglow is the latest newfangled pineapple from Fresh Del Monte — and the most expensive.

-The Mini Honeyglow was introduced this year as a "personal-size" pineapple (read: small) that's sweeter than most — it costs a mere $11.79 (plus about $30 in shipping).
+The Mini Honeyglow was introduced this year as a "personal-size" pineapple that's sweeter than most — it costs a mere $11.79 (plus about $30 in shipping).

 The Pinkglow pineapple — launched in 2020, with flesh as pink as deli ham — costs $29 before shipping.